nota/gyazo-obsidian-plugin/README.md

    - Copy your access token.

 2. Obsidian Settings:
-   - Go to Settings > Gyazo Captures.
+   - Go to Settings > Gyazo viewer.
    - Paste your access token in the Access Token field.
    - Select your preferred language (English or Japanese).
    - Configure display options like image width and permalink links.